 The human mind is fantastic at creating connections and grouping things together for easy access.
 Due to the human brain’s tendency to create shortcuts, everyone has unconscious biases.
-Unconscious biases are social stereotypes about a certain group of people that individuals from outside their conscious awareness.
+Unconscious biases are social stereotypes about a certain group of people that individuals form outside their conscious awareness.
 It occurs automatically and is triggered by our brain making a quick judgment.
 This bias worsens as we climb the ladder.
 Whether we realize it or not, an unconscious bias thrives in our society.

 In reality, biases affect us and the decision-making process in a number of ways:

 - Perception.
 How we see people and perceive reality.